alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 ## Trafficking and brokering radioactive substances

-You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the consolidated list.
+You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the UK strategic export control lists.

-Trafficking and brokering can include anything that helps to transfer items from one country to another.
+Trafficking and brokering can include anything that helps to transfer items from one non-EU country to another.
 For example:

-- arranging or negotiating sales
+* arranging or negotiating contracts
+* arranging or providing freight or transport services
-- arranging intra company transfers
+* arranging intra company transfers
-- drop shipping
+* drop shipping

 Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.

+### Trafficking or brokering to embargoed countries

+There are tighter controls on trafficking or brokering for some goods and for some locations.

+For countries where there’s a UK embargo in place, trafficking and brokering also includes:

+* general advertising and promotion (eg placing advertisements)
+* finance, financial services, insurance or reinsurance services
+* contract promotion activity

-## Your license responsibilities
+## Your licence responsibilities

+You'll get an electronic copy of your licence through the SPIRE system.

+You must include a copy of the licence with the shipping paperwork.
+If you’re posting the goods, you must include a copy of the licence in a separate envelope, attached to the package.

-You're responsible for making sure that your licence is still valid when you export the goods.
+You are responsible for making sure that your export licence is still valid when you export the goods.

-Check the [ECO notices to exporters](https://www.gov.uk/government/collections/notices-to-exporters) to keep up to date.
+Keep up to date with the [ECO notices to exporters](http://blogs.bis.gov.uk/exportcontrol/).

+If you don’t comply with the terms of your licence it could be revoked, and you could be fined or prosecuted.

+### If you use an Open General Export Licence (OGEL)

+If you use an Open General Export Licence (OGEL), [check the terms of your OGEL](https://www.gov.uk/government/collections/open-general-export-licences-ogels).

+### If you have a Standard Individual Export Licence (SIEL)

+If you have a Standard Individual Export Licence (SIEL), you must:

+* [contact HMRC](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/customs-international-trade-and-excise-enquiries) in advance to arrange an inspection of your goods (goods must be available for inspection at least 3 days before the export date)
+* keep records of end user details

+## ECO compliance visits

+ECO carries out regular compliance visits to make sure licence holders follow the correct processes.
 The [ECO compliance code of practice](/government/publications/compliance-code-of-practice) has guidance on:

-- what records to keep
+* what records to keep
-- what compliance processes to put in place
+* what compliance processes to put in place
-- how to train staff
+* how to train staff
-- how ECO compliance audits work
+* how compliance audits work

-### Sharing classified information during the export process
+## Sharing classified information during the export process

 You must get approval from the Ministry of Defence (MOD) before sharing classified information or equipment with a person or organisation outside the UK.
 This means information or equipment classified as: